Water Quality Report

 MWC took another round of TTHM on August 4th and are now available for view.
 The results remain high at this time and we are continuing to conduct spot flushing and monitoring the chlorine levels in the system.
 We will conduct another round of TTHM during the week of August 15th.

-As always Milford Water Company is committed to providing to our customers the highest quality of drinking water available and we continue to strive to improve our system and our customer service.
+As always Milford Water Department is committed to providing to our customers the highest quality of drinking water available and we continue to strive to improve our system and our customer service.

 SECOND QUARTER TOTAL TRIHALOMETHANES